Edmond Charlot: Charlot as a publisher

 As the war progressed things became increasingly difficult.
 He was released from prison into house arrest and only after he had used one of his contacts (Marcel Sauvage who was close to the Minister of the Interior, Pierre Pucheu) was he released from that.
 There were practical problems due to scarcity of supplies – made worse as publishers who did not publish those on the Otto list were given supplies and conversely those who refused to comply with the Vichy regime were penalised.
 Even basics such as paper and ink were difficult to come by.
 Books were made with any scraps of paper Charlot could cobble together and the covers resembled butchers' wrapping paper, Charlot recalled, and he used staples to bind the pages and ink made from soot.
 Despite these constraints he sold everything he could put out.

-When the Anglo-American forces arrived in 1942 Algeria became the only part of France to be liberated, Algiers became the capital of Free France, Charlot the "Editor of Free France" and a wave of writers and artists came to Algeria.
+When the Anglo-American forces arrived in 1942, Algeria became the only part of France to be liberated, Algiers became the capital of Free France, Charlot, the "publisher of Free France", and a wave of writers and artists came to Algeria.
 Charlot's titles included work by André Gide and Jules Roy.
-In 1944 he published and edited L’Arche, a review created by the poet Jean Amrouche with the explicit blessing of Gide and Général de Gaulle.
-The benediction of Gide is illuminating as he was one of the three co-founders in 1909 of the Nouvelle Revue Française, which L’Arche could be said to have culturally replaced the NRF during the years of German occupation of France.
+In 1944, he published and edited L’Arche, a review created by the poet Jean Amrouche with the explicit blessing of Gide and Charles de Gaulle.
+The benediction of Gide is illuminating as he was one of the three co-founders in 1909 of the Nouvelle Revue Française, which L’Arche could be said to have culturally replaced during the years of German occupation of France.